How to get in touch with Hillingdon Carers:

 - Fun – time out, breaks, the opportunity to enjoy a social life, taking into account carers special needs and sense of isolation

-- Information, Advice and Support for carers of all ages includes drop-in Advice Centre for Carers in Uxbridge, websites, written information, provision of Carer Advisors, benefit checks, advocacy, home visiting service, availability at venues across the borough.
+- Information, Advice and Support for carers of all ages includes drop-in Advice Centre for Carers in Uxbridge, website/Facebook/Twitter, written information, provision of Carer Advisor’s, benefit checks, advocacy, home visiting service, availability at venues across the borough.

 - Health and Wellbeing Services for adult carers includes GP outreach service, advocacy with health services, development work with health services, drop-in cafes for carers, relaxation sessions, counselling, arts courses, training for carers, step up support to access other leisure services.

-- Young Carers Services includes one to one support, specialist support for children and young people affected by substance misuse of an adult, Saturday Clubs for fun activities with other young carers and learning opportunities, school holiday activities, residential breaks, advocacy with education and training providers.
+- Young Carers Services includes 1-1 support, specialist support for children and young people affected by substance misuse of an adult, Saturday and Tuesday Clubs for fun activities with other young carers and learning opportunities, school holiday activities, residential breaks, advocacy with education and training providers.

 These are drop-in cafes which are open to all carers and their families.